-Also, the research on the use of peptides directly onto the skin is still in its infancy.
+So far, so good for firm skin and to stimulate the skin to manufacture collagen and elastin.
+However, the research into the use of peptides directly on the skin is still in its infancy.
 Because of their small molecular size, they’re touted as beneficial for the skin since they can penetrate it so deeply and not sit on the surface of the skin.

 But with this comes the concern that they may then be small enough to enter the bloodstream, and the long term effects of this are as yet unknown.